stackb/scala-gazelle/README.md

 ### Custom Known Import Provider

-If your organization has an additional database or mechanism for import tracking, you can implement the `resolver.KnownImportProvider` interface and register it with the global registry.
+If your organization has an additional database or mechanism for import tracking, you can implement the `resolver.SymbolProvider` interface and register it with the global registry.

 For example, if your organization uses https://github.com/johnynek/bazel-deps,